-People with Asperger syndrome have a wide range of strengths, weaknesses, skills and difficulties.
+People with ASD have a wide range of strengths, weaknesses, skills and difficulties.
 Common characteristics include:

 Social Issues: People with ASD often have difficulty in forming friendships, communication difficulties (such as a tendency to take things literally), and an inability to understand social rules and body language.
 They are often seen to be weak in empathy.

 Anxiety: Anxiety symptoms are very common in adults with ASD and issues coping with change and uncertainty are common.

 - Anger: Adults with ASD often get easily iritated with other people as they have poor theory of mind and cannot easily understand why people do certain things.
 They can appear very judgemental and criticise others for stupidity if things are not done in the way that they think things should be done.